-The trip was so influential Arya has even rethought his career pathway, from banking to a specialised property firm, after a chance meeting with Michael Smith - much like a serendipitous conversation Michael himself had years earlier that set him on his successful path.
+The trip was so influential that Arya has even rethought his career pathway, from banking to a specialised property firm, after a chance meeting with Michael Smith - much like a serendipitous conversation Michael himself had years earlier that set him on his successful path.

-"Mapletree was not originally part of the plan, but Michael fit in a talk to all the students about what Mapletree does and what his job entails.
-He's obviously very busy, and hardly in Singapore living on a plane, so I was incredibly lucky that we were able to go for a coffee the next day as well."
+"Michael found time to talk to all the students about what Mapletree does and what his job entails.
+He's very busy, and hardly in Singapore, hence I felt incredibly lucky that on top of this talk, we were able to go for a coffee the next day as well."